 Report investments separately.
-For 2010, report investments on a region-by-region basis on line 3 separately from other activities in the region.
+Report investments on a region-by-region basis on line 3 separately from other activities in the region.
 All investments for a particular region can be aggregated for this purpose.
-For example, all investments in South America can be reported together on one line.
-In reporting investments in a region for 2010, only columns (a), (d), and (f) must be completed; columns (b), (c), and (e) need not be completed with respect to investments for the tax year.
+For example, all investments in South America can be reported

 Column (a) should reflect the region of the investment.
 The region of a foreign investment entity is determined by its legal domicile (country whose law governs the entity's internal affairs).
-For 2010, in the case of a foreign pass-through entity such as a foreign partnership, an organization is not required to report the region of the underlying investments held by the pass-through entity, but can report the region based on the legal domicile of the foreign pass-through entity.
+In the case of a foreign pass-through entity such as a foreign partnership, an organization is not required to report the region of the underlying investments held by the pass-through entity, but can report the region based on the legal domicile of the foreign pass-through entity.
 An organization need not report foreign investments indirectly held through a domestic (United States) pass-through entity, as the domicile of the pass-through entity is not a foreign location.
 The term "investments" can be used to describe the foreign activity in column (d).
 In column (f), report the total book value of the organization's investments for that region as of the end of the tax year.
 This value may be rounded off to the nearest \$1,000.
 For instance, if the value of investments in a particular region is \$35,439, the value may be reported as \$35,000.